nickriches/linguistics_handbook/docs/lecture notes/03 Lexical Representations.md

 When I refer to the same form, I am referring to the same spoken AND written form.
 However, there is a stricter version of homonyms, whereby the word can share EITHER the same spoken or written form.
 If you adopt this definition, then there is an overlap between homonyms, homophones and homographs.

-I have adopted the looser definition because (a) it is the most widely used definition, (b) if you adopt the narrow definition, the situation gets very confusion.
+I have adopted the looser definition because (a) it is the most widely used definition, (b) if you adopt the narrow definition, the situation gets very confusing.
 If you really wish to see how all of the definitions intersect, then wikipedia has a very good page on this.

-# Exploring semantic networks
+## Exploring semantic networks

-## Word association norms
+### Word association norms

 A says a word, and B says the first word that comes into their heads